mafi2/mafi2.github.io/projects.md

 the classification performance and enables the NN to encompass information about the similarity of different diseases. <br>
 The work on this project has been continued afterwards as a student assistant.
 The classification performance has been further improved and new techniques have been applied such as proxy anchor loss.
-The results are planned to be published in the beginning of 2023.
+The results are planned to be published in 2023/2024.
 </p>

-Selection of papers that have been used or reimplemented for the bachelor thesis:
+Selection of papers that have been used or reimplemented for the theses:
 * Wang, X. et al. *Multi-similarity loss with general pair weighting for deep metric learning.* 2019.
 IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 * Veit, A., Belongie, S., & Karaletsos, T. *Conditional similarity networks.* 2017.